How does an advance directive work?

 Advance directives are important in multiple scenarios:

 - Whether your loved one is in the prime of life or older, you want to ensure that their medical care wishes are met.
-By having advance directives in place, there will be a plan in place if they:
+By having advance directives in place, there will be a plan to follow if they:

 - Are seriously injured.